Trenton, New Jersey: Geography

 According to the U.S. Census Bureau, the city had a total area of 8.21 square miles (21.25 km^{2}), including 7.58 square miles (19.63 km^{2}) of land and 0.63 square miles (1.62 km^{2}) of water (7.62%).
 In terms of land area, Trenton is also the second-smallest of the United States capital cities, behind Annapolis, Maryland.

 Trenton is located near the geographic center of the state, which is located 5 mi southeast of the city.

 Mercer County constitutes its own metropolitan statistical area, the Trenton-Princeton MSA, which is part of the Tri-State Region.
 Locals consider Trenton to be a part of Central Jersey, and thus part of neither North Jersey nor South Jersey though sometimes included in both.
 They are generally split as to whether they are within New York or Philadelphia's sphere of influence.
-While it is closer to Philadelphia, many people commute to New York City and have moved there to escape the New York region's high housing costs.
+While it is closer to Philadelphia, many people commute to New York City and have moved to Trenton to escape the New York region's high housing costs.

 Trenton is one of two state capitals that border another state—the other being Carson City, Nevada.

 Trenton borders Ewing Township, Hamilton Township and Lawrence Township in Mercer County; and Falls Township, Lower Makefield Township and Morrisville in Bucks County, Pennsylvania, across the Delaware River in Pennsylvania.

 The Northeast Corridor goes through Trenton.
 A straight line drawn between Center City, Philadelphia and Downtown Manhattan would pass within 2000 feet of the New Jersey State House.

 Several bridges across the Delaware River connect Trenton to Morrisville, Pennsylvania, all of which are operated by the Delaware River Joint Toll Bridge Commission.
 The Trenton–Morrisville Toll Bridge, originally constructed in 1952, stretches 1324 ft, carrying U.S. Route 1.
 The Lower Trenton Bridge, bearing the legend "TRENTON MAKES THE WORLD TAKES", is a 1022 ft span that was constructed in 1928 on the site of a bridge that dates back to 1804.
 The Calhoun Street Bridge, dating back to 1884, is 1274 ft long.